hpc2n/linux-command-line-101/docs/cli.md

     Do **one** of the following:

-    1. Tetralith
+    1. Open a terminal on Tetralith.
-        - Use an SSH client of your choice or <a href="http://www.cendio.com/thinlinc/what-is-thinlinc" target="_blank">ThinLinc</a>
+        - Use an SSH client of your choice or [ThinLinc](http://www.cendio.com/thinlinc/what-is-thinlinc).
+The server name is the same for both interfaces (at most HPC centres, the server name varies slightly between these interfaces).
         - Log in with your USERNAME:
         ```bash
         ssh USERNAME@tetralith.nsc.liu.se
         ```
-        - If you logged in with ThinLinc, open a terminal
+        - If you logged in with ThinLinc, open a terminal.
-    2. Open a terminal on any other HPC system of your choice
+    2. Open a terminal on any other HPC system where you have an account.
-    3. Open a terminal on your own computer
+    3. Open a terminal on your own computer.

 !!!
 Exercises "Code-along: try a few commands"

-    NOTE: These commands will all be described in more details in the next section about [Navigating the File System](filesystem.md)
+    NOTE: These commands will all be described in more depth in the next section on [Navigating the File System](filesystem.md)

     List some files and directories:
     ```bash